JoseMenes91/Geoghost-align-microplots-UAV/README.md

 # Geoghost-align-microplots-UAV
 Microplot Vector Layer Georeferencing for UAV Trials A QGIS plugin for the alignment and translation of experimental grids using control points.

 <img width="500" height="500" alt="icon-removebg-preview" src="https://github.com/user-attachments/assets/2d0c51ee-bbbd-4ac9-bf14-0813058d1d73" />

+QGIS 3 Plugin · UAV plot alignment via rigid body transformation

+What problem does it solve?
+When running multiple UAV flights over the same field trial, the orthomosaics from different dates don't land in exactly the same position.
+The drone GPS has inherent error, and the photogrammetric processing adds further offset.
+The result: the plot design shapefile that worked perfectly for the first flight no longer fits the second one.

+The usual workaround is to manually move and rotate the vector layer — slow and hard to reproduce.
+GeoGhost automates that process.

+The workflow is simple: mark the same identifiable point (a plot corner, a stake, a reference pot) on both the old and the new orthomosaics, repeat that for at least 2 points, and the plugin computes the optimal translation and rotation to snap the shapefile into alignment with the new image.

+How it works (the math, briefly)
+GeoGhost applies a rigid body transformation: translation + rotation, no scaling, no distortion.
+Plot polygons keep their exact shape and size — they just move and rotate as a whole.

+Internally, it uses the Procrustes algorithm (SVD — Singular Value Decomposition):

+Compute centroids of the source and destination point sets.
+Center each point cloud around its centroid.
+Build the cross-covariance matrix between both sets.
+Apply SVD to get the optimal rotation matrix.
+Compute translation as the difference between transformed centroids.
+The result is the rotation and translation that minimizes the RMSE across all GCP pairs.
+With 2 points the fit is exact; with 3 or more the error is distributed.

+Installation
+Download or clone this repository.
+Copy the rigid_vector_aligner folder into your QGIS plugins directory:
+Windows: %APPDATA%\QGIS\QGIS3\profiles\default\python\plugins\
+Linux / Mac: ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/
+Restart QGIS.
+Go to Plugins → Manage and Install Plugins, search for "GeoGhost" and enable it.
+Requirements: QGIS 3.0+ · NumPy (bundled with QGIS)

+Step-by-step tutorial
+1. Set up the project
+Load into QGIS the new orthomosaic (raster) and the plot shapefile (vector).

+2. Open the GeoGhost panel
+Click the GeoGhost icon in the toolbar, or go to GeoGhost → Align Vectors (Rigid Body).

+3. Select layers
+Vector Layer to Align → the plot shapefile.
+Destination Orthomosaic — Vectors (New Flight) → the new flight raster.
+If layers don't appear, click Refresh Layers.

+4. Open the Orthomosaic Viewer
+Click Open Destination Orthomosaic Viewer.
+A secondary window opens with an independent canvas showing the new orthomosaic.
+You can place it on a second monitor.

+The main canvas shows the old flight (where the vector currently is); the viewer shows the new flight (where it needs to go).

+5. Capture Ground Control Points (GCPs)
+Find recognizable points visible in both orthomosaics (plot corners, stakes, reference markers).

+Origin: click Capture Origin Points → click on the main canvas → a red cross appears.

+Destination: click Capture Destination Points → click on the Viewer → a blue cross appears.

+Repeat for at least 2 pairs.
+With 3 or more you get a real RMSE.

+💡 Choose points that are well spread apart.
+One near the center + one at a trial edge works well.

+6. Check the RMSE
+Calculated automatically once you have 2 complete pairs.
+Each row shows dX, dY and individual residual.
+RMSE < 0.05 m is typical with well-processed imagery.
+If the value is high, check the point with the largest residual.

+7. Preview with the Ghost Layer
+Click Ghost Layer (Preview) to see the new position of all plots without changing anything yet.
+A red outline is overlaid on the canvas.

+8. Apply the alignment
+Click Apply Alignment.
+A new temporary layer is created, named [original name] (Aligned), with all attributes preserved.

+⚠️ The layer is in memory only.
+To save it: right-click → Export → Save Features As...